 You can make your Trans-Siberian Railway trip in both directions.
 The choice is up to you and what you prefer.
 The eastbound route tends to be more popular among western travellers, so westbound is recommended if you are looking to avoid too many other travellers.

 Usually, you will have to book one long-haul flight.
 Either to start the journey or when you have finished.
 Check airfares before you decide, it can be a big difference in costs depending on where and when you fly.

 BUDGET TIP: In case you end your journey in Vladivostok, you save big bucks on flying domestic back to Moscow, and then have your international flight out from there, instead of flying out from Vladivostok

 We chose eastbound from Moscow for two reasons.
 Firstly we found it kind of more romantic to start our adventure with the long train journey first, instead of with a long haul flight.
-Secondly, by starting our winter trip with the Trans-Siberian in Moscow, it also gave us the change to celebrate New Year’s Eve there before we boarded the train the next day.
+Secondly, starting our winter trip with the Trans-Siberian in Moscow, also gave us the chance to celebrate New Year’s Eve there before we boarded the train the next day.